EmilyHLane/about-me/README.md

 	* Adjust HTML and CSS files where needed
 	* Test frequently
 	* Commit as sections are completed
-9. Cleanup design and layout as neede, as time allows
+9. Cleanup design and layout as needed, as time allows

 ## Unsolved Problems